 Some things students and parents can expect the school counselor to do during the school year:

-- Meet with 7th, 8th, and 9th grade students to stress the importance of ACT Aspire testing.
+- Meet with 7th, 8th, and 9th grade students to stress the importance of ACT Aspire testing and good study skills.

 - Hold a 9th-grade class meeting on how to achieve success in high school.

-- Hold Junior class meetings to explain the PSAT and to help them begin planning for college.
+- Hold Junior class meetings to help them begin planning for college.

 - Prepare and deliver lessons about decision making, behavior, goal setting, and problem-solving.